SMART PHONE USERS:

 Altar Guild: Distributing the Lord's Body and Blood in Holy Communion takes some prep work and clean-up!
 The altar guild helps the pastor by preparing the bread and wine before services and by reverently cleaning the communion vessels after the service.

-Fellowship Hosts: Every Sunday following Sunday School ((10:00 AM), Hope members have a chance to enjoy a snack, a cup of coffee and some fellow- ship with each other, as well as after the Divine Service.
+Hospitality Hosts: Every Sunday morning at 9:15, 10:15, & following the 10:30 Service, Hope members have a chance to enjoy a snack, a cup of coffee and some fellowship with each other, as well as after the Divine Service.
 If you might be able to provide some snacks, brew some coffee and setup/teardown one or more times during the year, or you are able to assist with providing food or other help for our other fellowship events, send your inquiries or just sign-up in the form at left.

 *HEADER PHOTO BY ATALIE BALE PHOTOGRAPHY: HOPE YOUTH WORK-CAMP MISSION TRIP